Last updated 01.09.2020

 We use settings cookies and similar tools to allow us to remember certain choices you have made.
 For example, you can be automatically redirected to the language in which you last browsed, automatically logged in when your website session expires or schedules can be displayed in the time zone previously reported by your browser.

 Depending on your settings we are working with 3rd parties that may save information in cookies.
 Please read details in the data settings dialog.
-To display advertising that helps cover the cost of our free features we use Google services.
+We use Google services to display advertising that helps cover the cost of our free features.
 Details of how your data is handled can be found here: https://policies.google.com/technologies/ads

 We respect your privacy and data protection guidelines.
 Some components of our site require cookies or local storage that handles personal information.